I’ve Been Plastic-Free for 6 Years—Here’s What I Use Instead

 A friend suggested that if I was going to do this, I should make my first swap the low-hanging fruit, so to speak—towels.
 It’s now the first thing that I recommend people change, because it’s so easy.
 Paper towels are wrapped individually in plastic, and you can cut down a lot of waste by simply making the change to rags.
 Get a basket, and fill it with rags, old cloths, or even stained kids clothing.
 Keeping the basket accessible and in the kitchen makes this super easy.
 This small change led to us switching to cloth napkins, too.
 When it comes to making any change, I’ve found that it’s best to try one new thing until it becomes second nature, and then move on from there.
 You can’t do it all at once.

 Saving money every month is an incredible perk of this journey.
-Check out these 20 simple ways to reduce waste—and save money every month.

 2. Make zero-waste coffee